polkadot-developers/substrate-docs/content/md/en/docs/tutorials/work-with-pallets/contracts-pallet.md

 In this tutorial, you'll add the [Contracts pallet](https://paritytech.github.io/substrate/master/pallet_contracts/) so that you can support smart contract development for your blockchain.

 If you completed the [Add a pallet to the runtime](/tutorials/work-with-pallets/add-a-pallet/) tutorial, you'll notice some familiar patterns when adding the Contracts pallet.
-This tutorial focuses less on those common patterns and more on the the settings that are specifically required to add the Contracts pallet.
+This tutorial focuses less on those common patterns and more on the settings that are specifically required to add the Contracts pallet.

 ## Before you begin